phil65/SublimeKodi/README.md

 Context menu:

-- "move label to language file" (creates entry in strings.po using the first free id and replaces selected text with $LOCAIZE[])
+- move label to language file (creates entry in strings.po using the first free id and replaces selected text with $LOCAIZE[])
+- go to Kodi online wiki (opens corresponding online help page, only for control types atm)